yetnt/ic4d/README.md

 -   `client`: Discord.js client
 -   `path`: Path to where interactions are stored.
 (They can be stored in your commands folder to, as long as they meet with [interactions object](#interaction-object))
 -   `loaderOptions`**(optional)**: Context Menu [Loader Options](#loaderoptions)
--   `emitErrors`**(optional)**: Log any errors that occur.
-True will emit errors, false will throw errors and null will not log any errors.

 ```js
 const { InteractionHandler } = require("ic4d");